dkjonas/Wavin-AHC-9000-mqtt/README.md

 `MAX_ELEMENTS` is the number of thermostats connected to the controller.
 See comment in the code.

 ### Compiling
-I use [platformIO](https://platformio.org/) for compiling, uploading, and and maintaining dependencies for my code.
-If you install platformio in a supported editor, building this project is quite simple.
-Just open the directory containing platform.ini from this project, and click compile/upload.
+I use [PlatformIO](https://platformio.org/) for compiling, uploading, and and maintaining dependencies for my code.
+If you install PlatformIO in a supported editor, building this project is quite simple.
+Just open the directory containing `platformio.ini` from this project, and click build/upload.
 If you prefer you may be able to use the Arduino tools with the esp8266 additions for compiling, but a few changes may be needed, including downloading dependencies manually.

 ### Testing
 Assuming you have a working mqtt server setup, you should now be able to control your AHC-9000 using mqtt.
-If you have the mosquitto mqtt tools installed on your mqtt server, you can execude:
+If you have the [Mosquitto](https://mosquitto.org/) mqtt tools installed on your mqtt server, you can execude:
 ```
 mosquitto_sub -u username -P password -t heat/floor/# -v
 ```